2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Shaw Keller LLP

-Karen is a partner at Shaw Keller LLP, specializing in intellectual property litigation and e-discovery.
-She has extensive experience advising clients on e-discovery strategies and managing large-scale e-discovery projects.
-Karen is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Karen is a partner at Shaw Keller LLP, where she focuses on intellectual property litigation and e-discovery.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Karen is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Matt Cohen